US Senate approves Nord Stream 2 Russia-Germany pipeline sanctions | DW | 17.12.2019

 US lawmakers on Tuesday approved sanctions on companies and governments working on the controversial Nord Stream 2 pipeline that will link Germany with Russian gas.

-The sanctions are aimed at companies providing services such as pipe laying, and they are intended to halt the completion of the $10.5 billion (€9.6 billion) pipeline, which would transport gas under the Baltic Sea.
+Companies providing services such as pipe laying are being targeted, as Washington tries halt the completion of the $10.5 billion (€9.6 billion) pipeline, which would transport gas under the Baltic Sea.

 The Trump administration would then have 60 days to identify companies and individuals providing services on the pipeline.
 The sanctions would revoke US visas and block property of these individuals.
 Those targeted by the sanctions would then have 30 days to wind down their operations.

-One major contractor that could be hit is Swiss-based Allseas, which has been hired by Russia's Gazprom to build the offshore section.
+Switzerland-based Allseas, which has been hired by Russia's Gazprom to build the offshore section, is one company that could be targeted by the sanctions.

 German opposition to sanctions

-US officials believe the pipeline will increase Europe's reliance on Russian energy, but European governments have urged Washington not to meddle in its business affairs.
+US officials believe the pipeline will increase Europe's reliance on Russian energy, put billions of dollars in Moscow's coffers, and increase Russian President Putin's influence.

+However, German Foreign Minister Heiko Maas has urged the US not to meddle in European energy policy.

+Speaking on German television last week, Maas criticized the House decision to move ahead on Nord Stream 2 sanctions.

+"European energy policy is decided in Europe, not in the US," Maas later tweeted.

-The German-Russian Chamber of Commerce said last week the pipeline was important for the energy security of Europe and called for retaliatory sanctions on the US if the bill passes.
+The German-Russian Chamber of Commerce said last week that the pipeline is essential for European energy security and called for retaliatory sanctions on the US.

 "It's an issue of national sovereignty, and it is potentially a liability for trans-Atlantic relations," said Nick.